node-fetch/node-fetch/README.md

     });
 ```

-[TODO]: # (Somewhere i think we also should mention arrayBuffer also if you want to be cross-fetch compatible.)

 #### Buffer
 If you prefer to cache binary data in full, use buffer().
 (NOTE: buffer() is a `node-fetch` only API)